Update April 13, 2015

 - Employee completes and signs Municipal Enrollment/Change Form (Form-1MUN).

 - Verify that the form is completed accurately and completely.
 Ensure that you and the employee have signed and dated all forms.

-- Enter the new health plan premium deduction into your payroll system.
+- Enter the new health plan premium deduction or coverage change into your payroll system.

 - Photocopy completed GIC form and file in the employee’s personnel file.

 - Send original signed form to the GIC by Annual Enrollment deadline.

 NOTE: The GIC may not be able to remove a dependent if there is a court order on file at the GIC requiring the employee to cover the dependent.

 PRE-TAX HEALTH INSURANCE PREMIUMS